Jacksonville Mesothelioma Lawyer

 - Naval Station (NS) Mayport

-Commissioned in 1942, NS Mayport is a deep water harbor, repair facilities, and Admiral David L. McDonald airfield.
+Commissioned in 1942, NS Mayport is a deep water harbor, with repair facilities and Admiral David L. McDonald airfield.
 The harbor can accommodate 34 ships at a time, including large conventional aircraft carriers.

-As with civilian ships and ports, military sites used a lot of asbestos materials in ship components.
+As with civilian ships and ports, military sites used many asbestos materials in ship components.
 Service members were put at risk of exposure, just as civilian workers at Jacksonville Shipyards were.

 Other Sources of Asbestos in Jacksonville